-Tuition for 2016 – 2017 is $8,800.00.
+Tuition for 2019 – 2020 is $9,500.00.
 Most families pay in 10 monthly installments, July through April.
 Other payment schedules can be arranged to meet individual needs.
 Everyone pays the same tuition.
 There are no discounts, scholarships or financial aid.
 We have no additional fees.

 Is Fayette Street Academy accredited?

 What is the structure of your multi-age classrooms?

 We maintain a balance of age and gender.
 To have a healthy multi-age class all ages and an appropriate number of boys and girls is needed.
 Each class has a main teacher.
 Frequently throughout the day these classes are divided between the main teacher and a specialty teacher.
 For example: Half of the Bigs are in Latin class while the other half are in writing class.
 These divisions are made according to the skill and information level of the students.

 Are play and recess important at Fayette?

 go to link Movement, physical and mental, is essential for learning.
 At FSA we delight in playful, integrative, purposeful movement.
 The days begin with some children swinging from the Big Elm, while others bounce balls, wobble on tipping boards, and follow their teachers through obstacle courses.
 Before classes begin the children and teachers balance their brain hemispheres, eyes and ears with Brain Gym and related movements.

 Is parent involvement a part of Fayette?

 go The most useful parent involvement is consistent, aware, respectful contact with the activities, homework, classwork, and social environment of the school.
 Students must feel that the work they do and the academic and social information they learn matters to their parents.
 Parents are welcome in the school at anytime.
 We encourage parents to visit enough to have a feel for what goes on and the players involved.
 Specific classroom help from parents is expected at Parents’ Weeks which occur before Thanksgiving and Spring Break.
 Each student’s parents are expected to cover two hours of class time during this week.
 Parents teach classes, do art projects, bring in interesting guests.
 The teachers rest and recover for the next term and the parents enrich their understanding of each other and the school community.

 Do Fayette students have homework?

 Is Fayette a religious school?

 Fayette is not affiliated with any religious organization.
 We hold the belief that many religious organizations and spiritual individuals have contributed to the essential human questions of “how did we get here; how should we behave toward each other; and what comes after death?”
 These queries are so profound that no one belief system can give all people a total answer.
 The Sermon on the Mount, the philosophy of Confucius, the teaching of the Dali Lama, and others are freely used in setting our moral compass.

 Does Fayette use textbooks and give grades?

 We do not use textbooks, they are expensive, heavy and created to dazzle purchase committees, not to provide clear, up to date information to students.
 We have written course work for our students by preparing papers on our computers, using them in classes, returning to the computer to add new content.
 We now have thousands of pages covering all subjects.
 The writing continues.
 For some subjects, such as math and grammar, individual pages are the best form.
 For others, mainly our language classes, collections of pages created and refined over the years printed and bound at our local print shop are ideal.
 The web is a great source of material for the classroom.